cloudwiser/TensorFlowLiteRPIZero/README.md

 (rpi) $ sudo /etc/init.d/dphys-swapfile start
 ```

-The output from the above should be error-free and result in `minimal` and `benchmark` executables placed in  `../tensorflow/tensorflow/lite/tools/make/gen/rpi_armv6/bin` ...plus `libtensorflow-lite.a` and ` benchmark-lib.a` placed in `../lib`
+The output from the above should be error-free and result in `minimal` and `benchmark` executables placed in  `../tensorflow/tensorflow/lite/tools/make/gen/rpi_armv6/bin` ...plus `libtensorflow-lite.a` and ` benchmark-lib.a` placed in `../tensorflow/tensorflow/lite/tools/make/gen/rpi_armv6/lib`

-Test the build using a `.tflite` model (see https://www.tensorflow.org/lite/models/object_detection/overview) by running `./minimal detect.tflite`
+Test the build using a `.tflite` model (see https://www.tensorflow.org/lite/models/object_detection/overview) by running `./minimal xxxxx.tflite`

 This should generate a summary of the model architecture on stdout.
 If this isn't the case, check the build output for errors.

-Assuming `./minimal` produces the expected output, build and run the `label_image` sample with...
+Assuming `./minimal` produces the expected output, build and run the `label_image` sample as below...

 ```sh
 # Copy required files for the label_image example to the Rasperry Pi Zero